 Of course, we can't leave out an option for people who love chocolate cake.
-This cake from Fine Cooking is quite the project.
-That said, the final, delicious product is so worth the work.
+With that said, the final, delicious product is so worth the work.

 Whichever whiskey cake you choose, you're sure to enjoy this sweet treat.
 Your guide to whiskey should certainly take you around to try different whiskey cakes, as you'll get a different flavor from every baker.

 Of course, whiskey history is about more than the distillation process and the creation of Irish whiskey.
 There's also some history that's tied to whiskey, but is more about American history and the government.
 If you've searched for whiskey on Google, then you've certainly heard of the Whiskey Rebellion.